-- Developed and implemented new injury evaluation, pre-participation physical forms, referral forms, new filing system for athlete physicals and dead files. - Schedule doctors and organize and run pre-participation physicals. - Assist with 2011 College Health Fair, and run the 2012 Health Fair, including budgeting, - scheduling of vending, set up, ordering, and publicity - Developed and served as the Camp Coordinator of the Wilmington College High School
+- Developed and implemented new injury evaluation, pre-participation physical forms, referral forms, new filing system for athlete physicals and dead files. - Schedule doctors and organize and run pre-participation physicals. - Assist with 2011 College Health Fair, and run the 2012 Health Fair, including budgeting,

+• Developed and served as the Camp Coordinator of the Wilmington College High School